 Logo

-Optimize your profile... so that recruiters and hiring managers will find you.
-You need to consider the image you want to project.
+Optimize your profile so that recruiters and hiring managers will find you.

 Fundamentals:

 - Include alternative terms -- formal and informal; current and traditional terminology.
-A searcher looking for a Unix person will miss you if you only mention HP-UX.
-(Also applies to your résumé, which is often scanned and searched automatically.)
+A search for "Unix" will miss you if you only mention HP-UX.

 - To show that you are up-to-date, also include current fashionable terminology for your field -- for example, "user experience" in addition to "user interface."

-- As with your résumé, describe results and accomplishments where possible, rather than mere laundry lists of responsibilities.
-This is a sales presentation -- not a autobiography.
+- As with your résumé, describe results, accomplishments, and contributions where possible, rather than mere laundry lists of responsibilities.
+This is a sales presentation -- not an autobiography.

 - Avoid generic self-praise and standard résumé clichés.
 Don't say it -- show it by citing specific examples.
 How to convert clichés into specifics.

-- Reconstructing your HP career: How to obtain a copy of your personnel file to assist in developing your résumé: HP HPE.
-How to find references to yourself or products or products you worked on in Measure or the HP Journal -- all back issues of which are available online: HP publications
+- Find references to yourself or products or products you worked on in Measure or the HP Journal -- all back issues of which are available online: HP publications

 Tricks and traps:

 - Check your Headline.
 Unless you override it, LinkedIn generates a bland Headline by pasting together your current title and current employer.
-Change the almost-useless robotic headline so that it truly characterizes you.
+Change the useless robotic headline so that it truly characterizes you.
 "In 5 seconds of looking at your headline, can people easily know what you do / what you offer."
-Do Just One Thing -- Add a Good Headline (Sandra Clark, the speaker on the HPAA LinkedIn Video) (If you have edited your Headline, make sure that it doesn't contradict the current employer that LinkedIn automatically displays in the next line.)
+Do Just One Thing -- Add a Good Headline --LinkedIn coach Sandra Clark.
+(If you have edited your Headline, make sure that it doesn't contradict the current employer that LinkedIn automatically displays in the next line.)

 Recommended articles:

 - Improve your chances of being found by a human or a bot.
-Coach Carol Kaemmerer explains: Why Less Isn't More On LinkedIn
+LinkedIn coach Carol Kaemmerer explains: Why Less Isn't More On LinkedIn

 - LinkedIn when re-entering the workforce.
 Coach Sandra Clark: Workforce Re-Entry Part 1 Part 2